MATRIX vs. Bridge

 MATRIX Business portal

 The MATRIX interface has a responsive design that looks sharp and automatically adjusts based on the type of device.
 It provides attractive tile-based dashboards for learners, instructors, and administrators, as well as a graphical course catalog, users, and resources catalog.
-MATRIX also offers the possibility to easily customize your learning platform to match the company’s image, brand, and identity.
+MATRIX offers the possibility to easily customize your learning platform to match the company’s image, brand, and identity.
+MATRIX also has a unique “activity display” feature that indicates the level of activity within courses and groups using a pulsing indicator on their tiles together with real-time widgets that scroll through the latest activities.

 The Bridge interface is also responsive, but not as visually appealing.
 The platform is designed to show all elements on a single page.
 For example, the Learning library, although it is delimited with categories, shows all the courses on a single page.
 The categories are just some elements that horizontally separate the courses in the different sections of the page and they only show the number of courses.